durandaltheta/sthread/README.md

 you speak: hello faa
 ```

+#### Processing subsequent events directly from the result of a state transition
 If an implementation of `st::state::enter()` returns a non-null `std::shared_ptr<st::message>`
 that message will be handled as if `st::state::machine::process_event()` had been
 called with that message as its argument.
 This allows states to directly